 “And LOLA means that we can broadcast–and be broadcasted to over 1,000 miles with a delay of...oh, maybe 40 milliseconds.”

 Even that tiny delay (as well as inevitable minor glitches) means that a conductor like Michael Tilson Thomas could not lead an orchestra in another city.
 (Nor is Internet 2 without its deficiencies at time).
 But for all practical purposes in the cyber-world, it allows the incredible Master Class described in yesterday’s column.

 Augmenting that is MUSAIC, a digital video archive program.
 So far ten conservatories in the United States and Europe can share archives of performances, rehearsals, talks, seminars, and just about everthing which goes on.

 Example?
 The town of Chattanooga, Tennessee, not exactly the cynosure (though perhaps the Tennessee-born Dinah Shore) of music.
 When I was there, two Chattanoogans–a techie and a librarian–gave the most enthusiastic talk on their connection with New World Symphony.

-It took of whole lot of education and explaining to get the City Fathers and Mothers to learn about LOLA and MUSAIC, Yet somehow, they were convinced that an investment here might do good.
+It took many hours of education, elucidation and convincing to get the City Fathers and Mothers to learn about LOLA and MUSAIC, Yet somehow, they were convinced that an investment here might do good.

 Today, the library exec explained, “it’s the coolest library in the country.”
 The reason is that they can.
 The original reason was that it facilitated recording studios.
 (And a traditional Southern town has dozens of young players to be heard.)